-As part of its investment strategy, the Master Fund's eligible investment universe is thus reduced by at least 20% compared to the initial universe, i.e. equities listed on international markets and covered by our ESG analysis process.
+As part of the investment strategy, the Master Fund's eligible investment universe is reduced by at least 25% compared with the initial universe (as described in the Feeder Fund's prospectus).
+This 25% minimum will be increased to 30% on 1 January 2026.